 Almost 200,000 motorcycles are registered in Georgia, and the state remains a popular destination for out-of-state riders because of its warm weather and moderate year-round temperatures.
 But riding a motorcycle carries the risk of suffering a serious injury if you are involved in a crash.
 In fact, according to statistics kept by the National Highway Traffic and Safety Administration, motorcycle deaths are 27 times more likely than deaths from other vehicles.What Causes Motorcycle Accidents?

 Motorcycle accidents typically occur when a motorcycle collides with another motor vehicle.
 Many of these accidents happen when a motorist fails to yield the right of way to the motorcycle rider.
 Often, motorists insist that they did not see the motorcycle, though many probably failed to look.
 This is particularly true when motorcycles collide with trucks due to the truck’s vision restrictions and blind spots.
-Motorcyclists need to practice safe defensive driving, but even the best driving can’t prevent collisions when other drivers are negligent.Common Motorcycle Injuries
+Motorcyclists need to practice safe defensive driving, but our Atlanta motorcycle accident attorneys know that even the best driving can’t prevent collisions when other drivers are negligent.Common Motorcycle Injuries

 Because motorcyclists are so unprotected, they tend to suffer more injuries than drivers of passenger cars.
 The injuries can likewise be much more severe.
 Motorcyclists tend to suffer the following: